jneug/typst-codelst/README.md

 The documentation is created using [Mantys](https://github.com/jneug/typst-mantys), a Typst template for creating package documentation.

-To compile the manual Mantys needs to be available as a local package.
-Refer to Mantys' manual for instructions how to do so.
+To compile the manual, Mantys needs to be available as a local package.
+Refer to Mantys' manual for instructions on how to do so.

 ## Changelog